Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

    You will be asked to provide the name of your submitty user by the [CONFIGURE_SUBMITTY.py script](https://github.com/Submitty/Submitty/blob/master/.setup/CONFIGURE_SUBMITTY.py).

-6. Run installations specific to your university.
+6. Run installations specific to your university, installing any necessary languages, library, or software for your autograding tasks.
    For example:  [RPI Computer Science specific installations](https://github.com/Submitty/Submitty/blob/master/.setup/distro_setup/ubuntu/rpi.sh)

    ```